 When outputs have been latched, the panel generates an "Outputs are latched" event.
 The unlatch command affects all latched output devices system-wide.
-You can assign the Unlatch Outputs command to a programmable key on the front panel or to a Class A or B Signature input module circuit with one of the devices listed on page 96.
+You can assign the Unlatch Outputs command to a programmable key on the front panel or to one of the following modules: FX-IDC1A, FX-IDC1B, or FX-IDC2B.